chef-boneyard/chef-web-docs-2016/docs_all/source/lwrps_custom.rst

 Notes (to be deleted)
 =====================================================
-**A useless list of syntax / examples of validation parameters**
+A list of syntax / examples of validation parameters:

-..
-NOT PART OF THE SYNTAX, THIS IS KEEPING TRACK

-Structurally, validation parameters look like this:

 .. code-block:: ruby